Cosmetic Bonding Can Address Minor Aesthetic Imperfections

 - Call our office if you suddenly feel rough edges.
 This could mean that part of the composite has chipped off.
 A simple visit can remedy the problem.

 - To prevent or minimize stains, brush your teeth often and have them cleaned regularly by a dental hygienist.

 How long will tooth bonding last?

 Composite bonding is about one third as strong as a real tooth.
-If a natural tooth will chip, plastic will chip sooner.
-Although composite is used frequently to repair natural tooth chips, remember that it is being placed in “Harm’s Way”.
-This material is not a good choice when used in certain parts of the mouth that take the most occlusal abuse.
+Although composite resin is used frequently to repair natural tooth chips, this material is not a good choice when used on the molar teeth, which bear the brunt of biting forces.
 This is especially true with patients who grind or clench their teeth.
-Composite bonding is not as strong as porcelain when used to reshape teeth.
-It will not last as long as the average porcelain veneer.
-Under normal circumstances, you should get 7-12 years use.
-At 5 years of service the surface will no longer be polished and there are likely to be some stains.
+Composite bonding is not as strong as porcelain when used to reshape teeth, and therefore will not last as long.
+Under normal circumstances, dental bonding usually lasts seven to 10 years with proper care.

 Learn More about Cosmetic Bonding at Lake Forest Dental Arts